-While Jesus walked on the earth, the disciples did not yet “see” the big picture—they were with Jesus, but they were not saved.
-(Jesus had not died and been resurrected for all sin.)
-Jesus knew this and had compassion on his disciples—they had been with him throughout his ministry.
-When the Roman soldiers came to arrest Jesus, his disciples scattered.
-And just before that Jesus had predicted that Peter would deny him thrice after his arrest.
+While Jesus walked on the earth, the disciples did not fully “see” the big picture—they were with Jesus, but they were not yet saved by the sacrificial blood of Jesus.
+(Note: The disciples obviously believed in and followed Jesus, but they were still under the old dispensation (the old covenant) before the new covenant [the new dispensation] because Jesus had not died.
+Jesus knew this and had compassion on his disciples for they had been with him throughout his ministry.
+He also foretold them of his death.)
+So, when the Roman soldiers came to arrest Jesus, his disciples scattered—they did not yet see.
+And just before his arrest, Jesus had predicted that Peter would deny him thrice that night.
 Peter however, vehemently denied it, declaring that even if everyone else falls away—even if he had to die, he would not disown Jesus.
 Jesus’ reply to Peter was, “this very night, before the rooster crows, you will disown me three times.”
 (Matthew 26:33-35) That is exactly what happened.
 In another instance , Peter, John and James had been with Jesus at the Transfiguration.
 With the glory that engulfed Jesus and the presence of Moses and Elijah, some see this event as a glorious fulfillment of Jesus, the only Begotten and Beloved Son of Father God and a foreshadowing of Jesus’ Resurrection.
 Matthew 17:2 states that, “There he (Jesus) was transfigured before them (the disciples).
 His face shone like the sun, and his clothes became as white as the light.”
 They, the disciples, did not “see” and they were frightened.
 Peter, forever needing to express whatever he was thinking, offered to make three dwellings for Jesus, Moses and Elijah.
 However, during Peter’s nervous chatter, he was interrupted by Father God who declared, “This is my Son, whom I love; with him I am well pleased.
 Listen to him!”
 I am sure that that thunderous declaration from God left the three disciples even more immobilized because they could not “see.”

 On the evening of that day, the first day of the week, the doors being locked where the disciples were for fear of the Jews, Jesus came and stood among them and said to them, “Peace be with you.”
 When he had said this, he showed them his hands and his side.
 Then the disciples were glad when they saw the Lord.
 Jesus said to them again, “Peace be with you.
 As the Father has sent me, even so I am sending you.”
 And when he had said this, he breathed on them and said to them, “Receive the Holy Spirit.”